Jarky0/power-flow-card-plus-conditional/README.md

 ### To-Do List

 Here is my to-do list containing a few enhancements I am planning in adding.
-The ones at the top are bigger priorities, so they’ll probably be available before the ones at the bottom.
+The ones at the top are bigger priorities, so they'll probably be available before the ones at the bottom.

 - [x] Change Tap Action Behavior to be compatible with Browser Mod
 - Fill the circles [#89](https://github.com/flixlix/power-flow-card-plus/issues/89)